tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 In between, something happens.

 That alone is almost comforting.

+I do not think people need football because football is important.

+I think people need moments where life becomes simple enough to feel.

+A ball crosses a line.

+People shout.

+Someone complains about the referee.

+Someone laughs too loudly.

+Someone says the game is boring and keeps watching anyway.

+Someone who has been quiet all day suddenly becomes alive for ten seconds.

+It is ridiculous.

+It is also understandable.

+Because for a few seconds, the world is not abstract.

+Not economic trends.

+Not career anxiety.

+Not bad news.

+Not private failure.

+Not endless comparison.

+Just a ball.

+A line.

+A room.

+A sound.

+A shared reaction.

+Maybe that is the real painkiller.

+Not the match itself.

+The shared reaction.

+The fact that people who have been living inside separate invisible rooms suddenly point their attention in the same direction.

+That is rare now.

+Most days, my phone is not your phone.
+My feed is not your feed.
+My fear is not your fear.
+My outrage is not your outrage.
+My little tunnel of reality is different from yours, even if we are sitting at the same table.

+We do not just have different opinions anymore.

+We have different atmospheres.

+Different anxieties.

+Different villains.

+Different emergencies.

+Different versions of what is happening.

+Then something like the World Cup comes along and gives people one shared object.

+A ball.

+A field.

+A whistle.

+A screen.

+A reason to shout at the same time.

+That does not fix reality.

+But for a while, it gives the fog a shape.

 Maybe that is why even people who complain about football still look at the screen when everyone else is watching.
 Not because they suddenly care about tactics, but because it is hard not to be pulled into collective attention.
 It is hard not to turn your head when an entire cafe goes quiet.
 It is hard not to feel something when everyone around you is waiting for the same thing to happen.